Mission & Governance

 - Sponsor creative and exciting publications, exhibitions, programs, and events that are designed to stimulate intellectual curiosity, captivate audiences, and lead to new scholarly collaborations

 - Support our innovative librarians and staff to improve advocacy for user needs by continually developing their knowledge, skills, and expertise

-Library governance includes three key stakeholder groups: academic administration, faculty, and students.
-Through the Joint Governance Committee (JGC), the Faculty Library Advisory Committee (FLAC), and the Board of Student Stakeholders (BOSS), the library is routinely engaged in strategic conversations to ensure our mission is successful in supporting The Claremont Colleges through research, teaching, and learning.
+Library governance includes three key stakeholder groups: students, faculty, and administration.
+The Library Agreement outlines the governance of the Library, including responsibilities of the Lead College and Lead Dean for the Library, the CEO of The Claremont Colleges Services, and the Library Dean.
+The Library seeks advice from students and faculty through the Faculty Library Advisory Committee (FLAC), and the Board of Student Stakeholders (BOSS).
+In our communications with all stakeholders, the Library is routinely engaged in strategic conversations to ensure our mission is successful in supporting The Claremont Colleges through research, teaching, and learning.